C0deDaedalus/Newton-Notepad-UI/README.md

 # Netwon Notepad UI
 A **`minimal User Interface`** for **Browser Based Text Editor** .

+## What NOT It is
+It's **`not an iplementation of a text-editor in browser`**.
+Though you can create a fully functional Browser based Text-Editor.
+So, You cannot open files, or print , save , export , or cut , copy , paste , or formatting bold , or underline, italics.

+*' The Only thing you can do is just write.'*
+Maybe you can use it as a Clipboard or Note taking for a while in browser.

 ## What it is
 It is just an interface for a Browser Based text editor.
 It's not yet complete & Will be adding more details time to time.
 It's a kind of design template featuring Simple Text Editor with :